shishenyxx/DeepMosaic/README.md

 # Contact

-If you have any questions please contact us:
+If you have any questions please contact us or post a thread at the issue section:

 [Prof. Joseph Gleeson's lab at UCSD](http://www.gleesonlab.org/index.html)